eduardomagaldi/html-css-munich-2018-fall/README.md

 #### ✅ How does this work?
 Follow this document from top to bottom. <br>
-It's like a checklist to help you setting everything you need for the class. <br><br>
+It's like a checklist to help you setting everything you need for the class. <br>
+It is not just for the `First day`, so don't worry if we are not going to complete this in one shot 😄<br><br>

 #### 💁‍ It's very easy
 Try to do it on your own – it will help you getting more familiar with the tools we will use. <br><br>